Experts in

 The compensation process involves a detailed investigation of the events leading up to the delivery of the baby and the subsequent aftercare, and it can result in settlements aimed at improving lifelong quality of life – not just the child’s immediate needs.
 Families who make Cerebral Palsy claims do so ultimately to improve their child’s quality of life.

 At the moment, apart from the legal process, there is no other way that families can obtain compensation.
-As a result, they must seek the advice of specialist Cerebral Palsy solicitors with a good understanding of the causes of Cerebral Palsy, including how it can occur, the signs to look out for in medical records and documentation that will indicate whether there is a likely case or not.
+As a result, they must seek the advice of a specialist Cerebral Palsy solicitor with a good understanding of the causes of Cerebral Palsy, including how it can occur, the signs to look out for in medical records and documentation that will indicate whether there is a likely case or not.

 How will Hudgells help me through my Cerebral Palsy claim?